tlorans/defi-gmx-v2/foundry/exercises/app/gmx_helper.md

 ) internal view returns (uint256 sizeDeltaUsd) {}
 ```

-This calculates the change in position size needed so that the new position size is the current collateral price times the new collateral amount.
+This function calculates the change in position size needed so that the new position size is the current collateral price times the new collateral amount.

 Return `0` if `sizeDeltaUsd` is less than `0`.